fluencelabs/cli/docs/commands/README.md

   --no-input  Don't interactively ask for any input from the user

 DESCRIPTION
-  Install npm project dependencies (all dependencies are cached inside .fluence/npm directory of the current user)
+  (For advanced users) Install npm project dependencies (all dependencies are cached inside .fluence/npm directory of the current user)

 ALIASES
   $ fluence dependency npm i